-Transactions with related parties during the year include, amongst others, transactions with MAPFRE Middlesea p.l.c. (immediate parent) and the Bank of Valletta p.l.c.
+Transactions with related parties during the year include, amongst others, transactions with MAPFRE Middlesea p.l.c. (immediate parent) and Bank of Valletta p.l.c.
 Group (other related parties).
-The Bank is a related party in light of its shareholding in the Company.
+Bank of Valletta p.l.c. is a related party in light of its shareholding in the Company.